texhex/Xteq5/src/Readme.md

-/*
+**TestUtilSolution Readme**

   - Before releasing a new version for users, use Build -> Batch Build to create all files.

 	Note: TestUtilLauncher.exe will ALWAYS build for *Any CPU* only.
 This is on purpose.

-  - After that, run Inno Setup from src\Setup, change the date and create "TestUtilSetup.exe".
+  - After that, run Inno Setup from src\Setup to generate "TestUtilSetup.exe".

   - The resulting file then needs to be tested

   - If the file is OK, go to https://github.com/texhex/testutil/releases/new and attach it
      - First field is just the version number
-     - Second field is what the user sees so it's "Version X.yy")
+     - Second field is what the user sees, so it's "Version X.yy")